Explore the real SF with this local’s guide to weird, cool and unusual things to do in San Francisco.

 (from Emma of The Weekend Abroad)

-The Yoda Statue and Fountain is a hidden San Francisco gem tucked away in the city’s Presidio National Park at the LucasFilm headquarters.
-This is definitely a destination not to be missed for Star Wars fans, as you will find not only a life-size Yoda statue at the park, but also a bevy of franchise memorabilia (including Darth Vadar’s costume!!) scattered about the LucasFilm lobby behind the fountain.
+The Yoda Statue and Fountain is a hidden spot tucked away in the Presidio National Park at the LucasFilm headquarters.
+This is the coolest of cool things to so in San Francisco if you are a Star Wars nerd.
+While there, you will find not only a life-size Yoda statue at the park, but also a bevy of franchise memorabilia (including Darth Vadar’s costume!!) scattered about the LucasFilm lobby behind the fountain.
 After taking pictures with Yoda, the LucasFilm and Industrial Light & Magic grounds is a relaxing spot to stroll or read a book.

 Tips for Visiting: Yoda is located at Building B courtyard, 1 Letterman Drive and can be accessed 24/7.
 You can see Yoda anytime but to see the memorabilia in the lobby, visit on weekdays during normal business hours.
 There is free 15 minute parking at the building, but you are more likely to find parking on the weekends.